ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 {: #vpc-transit-power-server-instance-configuration}
 {: step}

-The terraform configuration created a {{site.data.keyword.powerSys_notm}} linux Virtual server instance but was not able to fully configure it.
+The terraform configuration created a {{site.data.keyword.powerSys_notm}} linux Virtual server instance but was not able to fully configure.
 It is now possible to configure the ip route tables and install an nginx server to support testing.

 ```sh
 cd power_tf; # should be in the .../vpc-transit/power_tf directory